 Two shortfin mako sharks.
 Mako sharks are fast-moving and streamlined.
 They propel themselves through the water with short strokes of their thick, powerful tails.
 Photo: Southwest Fisheries Science Center, NOAA Fisheries Service.LAUNCH GALLERY

 There are two species of mako shark: shortfin mako (Isurus oxyrinchus) and longfin mako (I. paucus).
 Shortfin mako is the more common of the two and is the commercially important species.
 Shortfin mako is the most popular species of shark to eat.
 They’re caught by several nations in subtropical and temperate waters around the world.
 In the United States, they’re mainly harvested incidentally in longline fisheries for swordfish and tuna in the Atlantic and Gulf of Mexico, and occasionally in the Pacific Ocean.
 A small drift gillnet fishery targets swordfish and thresher sharks off California, and occasionally catches shortfin mako sharks as well.
 Because of their high market value, shortfin mako sharks are often retained in the fisheries that incidentally catch sharks.
-However, sharks do not make up a large portion of U.S. commercial fish harvest.
+However, sharks do not make up a large portion of U.S. commercial fish harvest on the West Coast.
+U.S. fishermen also catch shortfin mako in the Atlantic and Gulf of Mexico (see Atlantic Shortfin Mako Shark).

 LOCATION & HABITAT

 Shortfin mako sharks grow slowly, up to 12 feet long, and live a long time, up to 30 years.
 The maximum reported size for mako sharks off the U.S. West Coast is about 11.5 feet; the average size is 6 to 7 feet.
 Compared to other marine fish, sharks have very low reproductive rates.
 They’re not able to reproduce until late in life, usually around 8 years old (males) and 20 years old (females).
 Shortfin mako sharks have a 3-year reproductive cycle, including a gestation period of approximately 15 to 18 months.
 Eggs are fertilized internally and develop inside of the mother.
 They bear live young (pups).
 The pups are fully developed and fairly large when they’re born, which reduces the number of potential predators and enhances their chances of survival.
-Shortfin makos have between four and 25 pups (although scientists have only examined a handful of litters).
+Only a small number of shortfin mako litters have been examined by scientists and between 4 and 25 pups have been observed.

 Shortfin makos are aggressive predators.
 They feed near the top of the food chain, mainly on squid and pelagic fish including swordfish, tuna, and other sharks.
 They have few predators – larger sharks and killer whales sometimes prey on younger, smaller shortfin makos.
 Humans are one of the few species that eat sharks.